jolenechong/theRouteWay/README.md

 - When are you departing: Try Anytime

 ### About the App Directories
-AI_Train has the files with code needed to generate training dataset and train our AI model into our model.h5 file in server.
+client is our frontend while server is our backend.

-ml.py and training.csv are in root, training.csv is our training dataset we used for past deliveries in order to train our AI model.
+training.csv and ml.py are in the root directory, where training.csv is the dummy dataset with mock up deliveries used to train our AI model.

+The trained model is saved into model.h5 which resides in our server.